emberlabstech/1PassMapper/README.md

 Please note that the -prefix <path>, will prepend the tags path by the dot-notation string you provide.
 If you provide a `-prefix dev`, this would mean that `[[some.path]]` in your template becomes `[[dev.some.path]]` when referencing the credentials source JSON.

+if a path is prefixed inside the tag with `raw:`, whatever is in the JSON will be inserted as-is.
+If you have say an array of items, such as `[[raw:path.to.value]]`, then anything beyond that "value" would be inserted.

 Using the -prefix, thus allows you to build make files and other pipelines that are "environment" aware in a simple way.